zeeev/mergeSVcallers/README.md

 The first argument is the data.
 The second argument is a file prefix for the plot.
 The last argument is the type that you want to plot.
 This script uses the package gplots in [R] to generate a PDF in the same directory.

-Here is an example plot:
+Here is an example plot (This is just an example of poorly matched samples):

 ![alt tag](https://github.com/zeeev/mergeSVcallers/blob/master/figs/testing_DEL_TueDec08_13_07_39.png)